niceliuc/TCAdmin-v2/7-Days-to-Die-Linux/README.md

 ## Changelog

-This is for your current installed xml file to save you deliting and importing my changes
+This is for your current installed xml file to save you deleting and importing my changes

 ## Planned Features